nico-aero/Detox/docs/APIRef.TestLifecycle.md

 ## Test Lifecycle

-Detox is test runner independent, and we encourage you to choose your own test runner, but for the sake of demonstration we will use `mocha`'s syntax.
+Detox is test runner independent, and we encourage you to choose your own test runner, but for the sake of demonstration we will use `mocha`’s syntax.

 ### Initial Setup